Using Premia and Nsp for Constructing a Risk Management Benchmark for Testing Parallel Architecture: Premia: a library for numerical computations in finance

 \section{Premia: a library for numerical computations in finance}

-Premia is devoted to the computation of prices and hedges for derivatives (see \cite{lambertonlapeyre} for an introduction), which is a major issue for financial institutions.
-It is a research project dedicated to the development of algorithms and scientific documentation for option pricing, hedging and model calibration.
-It is developed in the framework of the MATHFI research team uniting scientists working in probability and finance from INRIA and \'Ecole des Ponts.
+Premia is a research software devoted to the pricing and hedging of financial derivatives (see \cite{lambertonlapeyre} for an introduction), which is a major issue for financial institutions.
+The algorithms are accompanied by a solid scientific documentation.
+The software is developed in the framework of the MATHFI research team uniting scientists working in probability and finance from INRIA and \'Ecole des Ponts.

-This project keeps track of the most recent advances in the field of computational finance in a well documented way.
+This project keeps track of the most recent advances in the field of computational finance.
 It focuses on the implementation of numerical analysis techniques for both probabilistic and deterministic numerical methods.
 An important feature of the Premia platform is its detailed documentation which provides extended references in option pricing.
-Besides being a single entry point for accessible overviews and basic implementations of various numerical methods, the aim of the Premia project is to be a powerful testing platform for comparing different numerical methods to each other.
+Besides being a single entry point for accessible overviews and basic implementations of various numerical methods, the aim of the Premia project is to be a powerful testing platform for comparing different numerical methods.

-Premia is developed in interaction with a consortium of financial institutions or departments presently composed of : Calyon, Natixis, Soci\'et\'e G\'en\'erale, Raiffeisen Zentralbank, Bank Austria.
+Premia is developed in interaction with a consortium of financial institutions or departments presently composed of : Calyon, Natixis, Soci\'et\'e G\'en\'erale.
 The members of the consortium support the development of Premia and help to determine the directions in which the project should evolve.

 Premia is a fairly complete library with regards to what is currently used in advanced finance.
-For an exhaustive presentation see\cite{premia}.
+Obviously Premia cannot claim to be an exhaustive option pricer, but it is an easy task to add any new pricing algorithms using the Premia framework.
+Once done, calling the new algorithm from Nsp does not require any additional work.

 In its current public release, it contains finite difference algorithms, tree methods and Monte Carlo methods for pricing and hedging European and American options on equities in several models going from the standard Black-Scholes model to more complex models such as local and stochastic volatility models and even L\'evy models.
 Sophisticated algorithms based on quantisation techniques or Malliavin calculus for European and American options are also implemented.
 More recently, various interest rate and credit risk models and derivatives have been added.